Maya Region: Lowlands

-The Maya Lowlands are a low-lying karstic plain stretching from Campeche in Mexico through northern Guatemala and into northwestern Honduras, thereby encompassing all of the Yucatan Peninsula and its abutting plains (including all of Belize).
+The Maya Lowlands are a low-lying karstic plain stretching (from west to east) from Campeche in Mexico through northern Guatemala and into northwestern Honduras, thereby encompassing all of the Yucatan Peninsula and its abutting plains (including all of Belize).
 The plain generally lies below 2625 ft.
 (Note: The Maya Mountains top the 2625 ft mark, but are nonetheless encompassed by the Lowlands (Sharer & Traxler 2006).)
 Mean annual temperatures and rainfall range within 77–95 F and 20–120 in, respectively.
 Wet seasons range from six to eleven months (usually starting in May or June), with dry seasons ranging from one to six months.
 (Note: Wet seasons given as lasting eight months, from May through December, in Coe & Houston 2015.)

 Highlands

 The Maya Highlands are a geologically-active east-west band of peaks and valleys stretching from Tabasco in Mexico through central Guatemala and into northwestern Honduras, and generally topping 2625 ft.
 Mean annual temperatures and rainfall range within 59–77 F and 80–120 in, respectively.
 Wet seasons typically last eight months (May–December), with dry seasons typically compressed to four (January–April).
 (Note: Wet seasons given as lasting seven months, 'roughly from May through early November,' in Coe & Houston 2015.)
+The Maya used the highlands to their advantage which they were able to build upon, highlighting their knowledge based on the land, "...food and eco-justice elements were demonstrated in the re-positioning of Indigenous knowledges and their broad connections from a global to a local setting in this community-based educational event."